-Before I start talking about its health benefits, let's talk about the chicken because it matters.
-I used a four-pound chicken directly purchased from a ranch at the Hollywood Farmers' Market.
+Before I start talking about its health benefits, let’s talk about the chicken—because it matters.
+I used a four-pound chicken purchased directly from a ranch at the Hollywood Farmers’ Market.
 It was a bit on the expensive side, but it was organic and pasture-raised without machine handling.
-It was hand-handled and butchered.
+It was handled and butchered by hand.
 This chicken soup is medicinal, so the quality of the chicken matters.

 INGREDIENTS